open-telemetry/opentelemetry-operator/CONTRIBUTING.md

 Your contribution is welcome!
 For it to be accepted, we have a few standards that must be followed.

-If you are contributing to sync the receivers from [otel-collector-contrib](https://github.com/open-telemetry/opentelemetry-collector-contrib).
-Operator only syncs receivers that aren't scrapers.
-As operator has nothing to do with scrapers. whereas with general receivers, operator exposes the port in kubernetes service object as specified in the receiver's config.
+If you are contributing to sync the receivers from [otel-collector-contrib](https://github.com/open-telemetry/opentelemetry-collector-contrib), note that the operator only synchronizes receivers that aren't scrapers, as there's no need to open ports in services for this case.
+In general, receivers would open a UDP/TCP port and the operator should be adding an entry in the Kubernetes Service resource accordingly.

 ### New features